angelinedorvil/Vaccinations-Tracking-Part-2-OOP/README.md

 Expanding the program to add additional information regarding records.

 ## About
-Angeline Dorvil created this project as part of the Object Oriented Programming Essentials class at the University of South Florida.
+Angeline Dorvil created this project as part of the Object-Oriented Programming Essentials class at the University of South Florida.
 For more information, questions, or collaborations, don't hesitate to get in touch with me at angelinedorvil@outlook.com.